Got this RTYPE IREM M72 board for repair from my friend Andrea, one of my favourite “Shoot’Em Up” ever!

 … the starfield in the first level background was corrupted suffering also with jailbars and some kind of priority issue, or like this one in the second level:

-That graphics layer is managed same way as the foreground one by another KNA6034201 placed in the bottom half of the VIDEO board, but a deeper looking at the circuitiry and ICs involved reveals a very little hope that the custom chip wasn’t damaged this time …
+That graphics layer is managed same way as the foreground one by another KNA6034201 placed in the bottom half of the VIDEO board.
+A deeper looking at the circuitiry and ICs involved reveals a very little hope that the custom chip wasn’t damaged this time …

-Probing IC5 with the scope confirm the rust made it’s job and damaged the 74LS166, so it should be replaced, but it’s not the only IC damaged this way also IC6 and IC14 were rusty and needs to be replaced.
+Probing IC5 with the scope confirm the rust made it’s job and damaged the 74LS166, so it should be replaced.
+It’s not the only IC damaged this way also IC6 and IC14 were rusty and needs to be replaced.

-This lead me to a little further improvement, but at the same time probing the outputs of the other KNA6034201 the chances it was good was dramatically dropping down, two outputs were stucked so as last resort i desoldered also IC15 were the output of the custom chip lead to hoping they’re stucked due to a short on the input side of the 74LS157.
+This lead me to a little further improvement.
+At the same time probing the outputs of the other KNA6034201 the chances it was good was dramatically dropping down.
+Two outputs were stucked so as last resort i desoldered also IC15 were the output of the custom chip lead to hoping they’re stucked due to a short on the input side of the 74LS157.
 But out of circuit it was tested good so no more chance and no more hope, the KNA6034201 should be replaced too.

 Testing out of circuit also IC6 and IC14 confirmed IC14 as damaged but IC6 as good, I installed the socket for the custom too.
 So now i should transplant the other KNA6034201 from my Rtype board too.